برجاء الإنتظار ...

 Not known (cannot be estimated from available data)

-Table 1: Adverse Reactions from clinical trials and reported during commercial use
+Table 1: Adverse Reactions from clinical trials and post marketing surveillance

 c- Description of selected adverse reactions

-d- Potential adverse events (i.e. adverse events which have been reported with other vaccines containing one or more of the components or constituents of Hexaxim and not directly with Hexaxim)
+d- Potential adverse events (i.e. adverse events that have been reported with other vaccines containing one or more of the components or constituents of Hexaxim and not directly with Hexaxim).

 Nervous system disorders